 Effect on our services and advice for residents

 We are aiming to maintain as many services as normal.
-However, we are following government advice on the need to maintain a physical distance and most of our employees are still working from home.
-Therefore, we have had to make a number of changes to the services we can provide.
-We appreciate your patience and understanding during these difficult circumstances.
+However, we are following government advice on the need to keep a social distance and most of our employees are still working from home.
+Therefore, a number of changes have been made to the services we provide.
+We appreciate your patience and understanding during these circumstances.

 Our customer service centre

-The Hastoe Hub is currently running with a reduced number of staff.
-You can still call us on 0300 123 2250 but call wait times may be longer than usual.
-If you need to report an emergency repair please stay on the line and an advisor will be with you as soon as they can.
+The Hastoe Hub is now running with a full team and you can call us as normal on 0300 123 2250 and an advisor will be with you as soon as they can.
 Alternatively, please contact us via the resident portal MyHastoe or email us at email@example.com.